 Stay as close to central London as you can – within Zones 1 and 2 on the Tube map.
 London is tiring and if you have booked a hotel that is further out not only will you be spending more time on public transport but you will also (possibly) regret it at the end of a long day of sightseeing.

-Read up about the different areas and choose one that suits your needs and your budget – you can find out more in my guide to central London which highlight the various sights and attractions in each area as well as recommended budget accommodation choices.
+Read up about the different areas and choose one that suits your needs and your budget – you can find out more in my London accommodation guide which highlights the various sights and attractions in each area as well as recommended accommodation choices to suit all budgets.

 We find renting an apartment a great budget saving option as you can cook your own meals, prepare a packed lunch and keep the fridge stocked with drinks.
 (We are big tea drinkers so access to fresh milk for a cuppa is important!)